camelot-os/sentry-kernel/doc/concepts/concepts/initial.rst

    * a 64bits magic number, to enable fast invalid or empty entry detection
    * a version, that correspond to the ABPI version of the task structure.
-This avoids potential incompativility between the Sentry kernel release and the binary blob generated by the build system
+This avoids potential incompatibility between the Sentry kernel release and the binary blob generated by the build system
    * a task handle (`taskh_t`) that uniquely identify the task
-   * various scheduling informations (priority, quantum, ...) that define the task scheduling policy
+   * various scheduling information (priority, quantum, ...) that define the task scheduling policy
    * the task capabilities, defining the level of capacities of the task on the system
    * the task memory mapping (code address and size, data address and size, bss infos, heap infos, stack address and size) so that the kernel knows how to initiate the task, zeroify the bss, copy the data, etc.